 - Dark and bittersweet chocolate

-In other words, this wine is perfect for a ‘date night’ meal, an after-dinner cheese board or an evening of chocolate-scoffing (we promise not to judge your wine pairing choices).
+In other words, this wine is perfect for a ‘date night’ meal.
+It goes beautifully with an after-dinner cheese board.
+Or suits an evening of chocolate-scoffing (no judgment here).

 Don’t take our word for it, taste it too

 For an authentic taste of one of Italy’s finest wines, why not try a bottle or two for yourself?
 And, if you do decide to taste test an Amarone, let us know what you think!
 We’d love to hear your thoughts.

 How to keep your wine fresh